NYSE

 Financial risk - Healthy debt to equity ratio.

-Financial risk - Healthy debt to equity ratio development.
+Financial stability - Healthy debt to equity ratio development.

-Phillips 66's debt has increased relative to shareholder equity from 0.73 last year to 0.95 today, signaling weakened financials
+Phillips 66's debt has decreased relative to shareholder equity from 0.73 last year to 0.65 today, signaling strengthened financials

 Financial stability - Net debt/EBITDA.